lhtin/You-Dont-Know-JS/up & going/ch2.md

 Wherever a `var` appears inside a scope, that declaration is taken to belong to the entire scope and accessible everywhere throughout.

-Metaphorically, this behavior is called *hoisting*, when a `var` declaration is conceptually "moved" to the top of its enclosing scope.
+Metaphorically, this behavior is called __*hoisting*__(声明提升), when a `var` declaration is conceptually "moved" to the top of its enclosing scope.
 Technically, this process is more accurately explained by how code is compiled, but we can skip over those details for now.

 Consider: